 I know what you’re thinking…so coach why is this important?
 Well, the significance of this plane is determined by what movements we perform that would fall in line with the frontal plane.
 In other words, any movement that we perform that moves parallel to this plane of motion would be considered a frontal plane movement.

 For starters, let’s take a look at a basic strength drill that moves us along the frontal plane of motion.
-Building a basic level of strength is the key to starting the process towards banging out more killer drills for optimal fitness and performance.
+Building a basic level of strength is the key to starting the process towards banging out more killer dynamic drills for optimal fitness and performance.
 Enter the side lunge…

 The next logical progression for building on this movement in the frontal plane is by adding the element of speed into the equation.
 By introducing something as simple as 3 cones we can now work on developing how fast we can move within the frontal plane with the 3 cone lateral shuffle drill.

 As you can see the key here is being able to stop and accelerate laterally in this movement.
 Now you can start to see how this would be the next logical progression from the side lunge.
-You can also see how the element of speed offers a different type of stress and outcome in terms of moving in the frontal plane.
+You can also see how the element of speed offers a different type of stress and outcome in terms of moving along the frontal plane.